PhyAVBench: A Challenging Audio Physics-Sensitivity Benchmark for Physically Grounded Text-to-Audio-Video Generation: Introduction

 \section{Introduction}

-Text-to-audio–video (T2AV) generation has attracted significant attention since the release of \textit{Sora 2}~\cite{sora2}, which inspired a wide range of applications such as filmmaking, advertising, and world modeling.
-Prior to this milestone, several approaches had already explored simultaneous T2AV, e.g., \textit{SyncFlow}~\cite{liu2024syncflow}, \textit{JavisDiT}~\cite{liu2025javisdit}, \textit{UniVerse-1}~\cite{wang2025universe}, and \textit{Ovi}~\cite{low2025ovi}.
-Compared with video-only~\cite{singer2022make,wu2023tune,hong2022cogvideo,wang2023modelscope,wu2024motionbooth}, or video-to-audio generation methods~\cite{wang2024frieren,wang2024tiva,ren2025sta,wang2025vaflow,cheng2025lova}, these models have substantially advanced T2AV by jointly synthesizing visual and auditory content, thereby making the creation of audiovisual media more accessible to end users.
-Despite this progress, existing T2AV methods largely fail to produce physically plausible audio, often resulting in unrealistic sounds or audio–visual asynchrony~\cite{wang2024av,kim2024versatile,xing2024seeing,zhao2025uniform,haji2025av,ishii2025simple}.
-Moreover, although several T2AV benchmarks have been proposed, such as JavisBench~\cite{liu2025javisdit} and VABench~\cite{hua2025vabench}, they primarily focus on audio–video synchronization and do not explicitly evaluate models’ understanding of audio-related physical laws~\cite{mao2024tavgbench,shimada2024savgbench,wang2025universe}.
-Consequently, this absence poses a significant barrier to the systematic assessment and further development of physically grounded T2AV generation and world models.
+Text-to-audio-video (T2AV) generation has attracted significant attention since the release of Sora 2~\cite{sora2}, which inspired a wide range of applications such as filmmaking, advertising, and world modeling.
+Before this milestone, several approaches had already explored simultaneous T2AV, e.g., SyncFlow~\cite{liu2024syncflow}, JavisDiT~\cite{liu2025javisdit}, UniVerse-1~\cite{wang2025universe}, and Ovi~\cite{low2025ovi}.
+Compared with video-only~\cite{singer2022make,wu2023tune,hong2022cogvideo,wang2023modelscope,wu2024motionbooth}, or video-to-audio generation methods~\cite{wang2024frieren,wang2024tiva,ren2025sta,wang2025vaflow,cheng2025lova}, these models have substantially advanced T2AV by jointly synthesizing visual and auditory content, thereby making the creation of audio-visual media more accessible to end users.
+However, existing methods still struggle to generate physically plausible audio, often producing unrealistic sounds or exhibiting audio-visual asynchrony~\cite{wang2024av,kim2024versatile,xing2024seeing,zhao2025uniform,haji2025av,ishii2025simple}.
+At the same time, the field lacks clear methodological guidance: researchers face difficulties in designing and training audio-physics-aware models, and current benchmarks provide limited insight into the specific deficiencies of existing systems in terms of audio-physical grounding.
+These limitations collectively hinder further progress and motivate the need to address the following issues of existing benchmarks and datasets.

+\textit{i) Limited acoustics coverage.} As shown in Tab.~\ref{tab:comparison}, Current benchmarks predominantly emphasize high-level audio-visual alignment, such as synchronization and semantic consistency, while covering only a narrow subset of acoustic phenomena \cite{cao2025t2av,shimada2024savgbench,hua2025vabench}.
+Crucial aspects of real-world sound generation, such as material-dependent timbre, resonance, force-induced amplitude variation, sound propagation, and environmental effects, are largely underexplored.
+As a result, existing evaluations fail to comprehensively test whether models can generalize across diverse acoustic conditions or capture the underlying physical principles that govern sound generation.

+\textit{ii) Reusing existing datasets.} Many benchmarks \cite{mao2024tavgbench,shimada2024savgbench,hua2025vabench,cao2025t2av} are constructed by repurposing existing video or audio-visual datasets (e.g., AudioSet~\cite{gemmeke2017audio}) that were not originally designed for studying audio-physical relationships.
+This practice introduces several limitations, including uncontrolled variables, inconsistent recording conditions, and potential data leakage from training corpora.
+More importantly, such datasets lack carefully designed counterfactual or controlled variations, making it difficult to isolate specific physical factors and rigorously assess models' sensitivity to them.